microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Test-MgPolicyFeatureRolloutPolicyApplyToProperty.md

 	OnBehalfOfUserId = "onBehalfOfUserId-value"
 }

-Test-MgDirectoryObjectProperty -BodyParameter $params
+Test-MgBetaDirectoryObjectProperty -BodyParameter $params
 ```

-This example shows how to use the Test-MgPolicyFeatureRolloutPolicyApplyToProperty Cmdlet.
+This example shows how to use the Test-MgBetaPolicyFeatureRolloutPolicyApplyToProperty Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).